-You get this eBook for free when you sign up for my Creative Superhero emails.
+You get this eBook for free when you sign up for my Creative Superhero emails (you can do so at the top of my site).
 The free eBook is delivered after signup and you also get access to live, monthly Q+As conducted as webinars, as well as tips, resources, and discounts that I don’t release anywhere else.

 19. Use Gravatar to make sure your picture shows up next to all your blog comments (instructions here).

 20. Create a free resource for your website visitors to download and love you for.

 Then create a few more and make a free resources page to help & delight your clients.

 21. Create a group of resources or an epic resource (an eBook, an online class, etc.) that people can get for free when they sign up for your email list.

 22. Create some standard reply emails that you can quickly personalize whenever a potential client emails you.

 Perhaps your emails should contain some links or downloads of the awesome free resources you just made in #20 and #21.